1.10 Where can I find a list of relevant terms?

 Glossary

 As in any other business, archives use a lot of specialised vocabulary.
 New staff members in social science data archives are often found jotting down acronyms in meetings, trying to not forget to look up “What is an API?” or “What is an AIP?”.
-Glossaries can help in that regard.
+Glossaries can help you deal with the appropriate jargon.
 They list relevant words for specific topics, including their meanings.
 There are glossaries for the fields of:

-And to solve the questions above: An API is an application programming interface (School of Data n.d.), an AIP is an archival information package (OAIS n.d.).
+To solve the questions above: An API is an Application Programming Interface (School of Data); an AIP is an Archival Information Package (OAIS).

-This Data Archiving Guide also includes a glossary [in progress] to point to the right definition of the terms used in the guide.
+This Data Archiving Guide also includes a glossary to point to the right definition of the terms used in the guide.

 Importance of glossaries

 A lot of the terminology used in archives comes from the Open Archival Information System (OAIS) and describes functional entities that may be part of an archive.
-It defines workflows, processes and functions an archive should fulfill (OAIS n.d.).
+It defines workflows, processes and functions an archive should fulfil (OAIS).
 You can learn more about Ingest, Preservation, Access and other functions by reading the section What is the process of archiving from beginning to end?

 Using terms consistently is not only important when talking to other experts.
 Some organisations have style guides or documents about corporate language to avoid confusion inside and outside of the organisation.
 Most data archives have customers, like data producers, with whom good communication is key to the archive’s success.
 Consistent usage of terms is also important when collaboratively working on documents or workflows.